-When fresh figs are in season, you absolutely must make this flavor-balanced Arugula Fig Salad, dressed up with goat cheese, prosciutto and pistachios.
+When fresh figs are in season, you absolutely must make this Arugula Fig Salad, dressed up with rich and tangy cheese, salty prosciutto, and crunchy pistachios.
+Shall we?

 You know what they say.